About the Charter Review

-Most issues fall outside the charter.
 Not every issue regarding King County government is a charter issue.
-In fact, most concerns of the King County public can be addressed through ordinance or administrative action.
-Most of King County's services and regulations are established through ordinances (County law), public rules, and administrative policies and procedures.
+In fact, most concerns of the King County public can best be addressed through ordinance (County law) or administrative action.
+Most of King County's services and regulations are established through ordinances, public rules, and administrative policies and procedures.

 The King County Charter provides the essential direction or condition for these actions.
-The charter does not deal with specific details of operation of the County.
-This is largely handled by (1) Council-approved ordinances which establish law and (2) administrative measures including (a) formally adopted public rules and administrative policies and (b) procedures established by the director of the department or office responsible for the program.
-While any problem could be solved by amending the Charter, which requires voter approval, most problems can be more effectively and easily solved through ordinance or administrative changes.
+The charter does not deal with specific details of the County's operations, which are largely handled by (1) Council-approved ordinances which establish law and (2) administrative measures including (a) formally adopted public rules and administrative policies and (b) procedures established by the director of the department or office responsible for the program.
+While any problem could theoretically be solved by amending the Charter, which requires voter approval, most problems can be more effectively and easily solved through ordinance or administrative changes.
 It is also important to remember that many County services and regulations are required by federal or state law, not the Charter.

 So what is a Charter Issue?

 The following criteria generally describe a Charter issue:

 - Charter-Only Solution: The problem can only be solved by changing the Charter.